elliesec/Bondage-Club-Scripts/README.md

 A collection of useful scripts for the Bondage Club repositories.

+**Important**: If you have just pulled down a new version of the repository, it is advisable to run the `clean` script before running any other scripts, otherwise strange things may happen.
+No attempt is currently being made to make changes backwards-compatible.

 Note that this repository is intended to sit alongside the `Bondage-College` and `Bondage-Club-Server` repositories:

 ```